hackatbrown-workshops/intro-to-chrome-extensions/README.md

  This extension tweets the current link you are looking at.
-Extensions are small programs that help personalize your browsing experieince.
+Extensions are small programs that help personalize your browsing experience.

 #### 1)